ogorton/ogorton.github.io/posts/spooling.md

 before the machine is operated.

 In computing, there are many cases where your data is multi-dimensional.
-But multi-dimensional arrays are unwieldy, and even usuable in certain applications, especially in distributed memory systems.
+But multi-dimensional arrays are unwieldy, especially in distributed memory systems.
 One dimensional arrays are best.

 If you choose to _spool_ your data into a one-dimensional array, you ought to know where your data ends up, and ideally, be able to access it efficiently.